NickMaev/react-core-boilerplate/README.md

 |       ServiceCollectionExtensions.cs	# Incapsulates methods which allow you to define lazy DI-containers.
 |
 +---Infrastructure					# Folder for the infranstructure classes.
+|       ExceptionMiddleware.cs		# Middleware which allows you to catch exceptions during the runtime.
 |       Result.cs					# Result pattern realization on the server-side.
 |       ServiceBase.cs				# Facade as service pattern base class.
 |